Nespresso Vs Keurig (Which’s better pod coffee maker?)

 Most Keurig and Nespresso models (but not all!) have an automatic descaling alert that lets you know when it’s time for descaling.

 Both Keurig and Nespresso offer auto shut-off that automatically turns off the machine after a few minutes of inactivity so you don’t need to turn off the machine after every use.
-This not only saves you money but also protects the machine from electric shocks.
+This useful feature saves you money and also protects the machine from electric shocks.

 You may like to read: